Skip to main content

 The Risks of Leaving Rehab Early

 Recovery from addiction is possible with a completed treatment plan and a sound support system.
 Every day that passes in treatment, there must be a renewal of the commitment made to quit using drugs and alcohol.
 Rehab is a challenging process, and to decide on leaving rehab early can mean possible relapse.
-The struggle to fight against cravings and withdrawal symptoms may be too fresh and strong to resist.
+The struggle to fight against substance abuse cravings and withdrawal symptoms may be too fresh and strong to resist.

 Leaving rehab early before completing essential education to live a sober lifestyle is dangerous.
 Treatment is designed to learn how to identify the triggers that cause the need to use.
 In addition, exploring how to replace drug use with healthy and positive coping skills is vital for continued sobriety.
 Finally, learning to process emotions and feelings positively through therapy is crucial to remain sober.